 "I need to tell you about last time I was in Jappa."

 Gabrielle stopped her, before she could continue.
-"Xena, I love you, but I can't do this right now."
+"Xena, I love you but I can't do this right now."

 She pulled a cloak tighter around her body.
 The illusion of her daughter kept slipping through her fingers.
 No matter how hard she tried, she couldn't catch her.
-Gabrielle wondered if she would ever catch her, if she would ever get the chance to know her daughter.
+Gabrielle wondered if she would ever catch her, if she would ever get the chance to know Elissa.
 Strong arms wrapped around her from behind, a dark head leaned down next to her blonde one.

 As if she read her thoughts, Xena reassured her.
 "You'll get to know her.
 She'll fight it and make your life a living hell along the way, but it will happen.
 We made good time.
-Elissa shouldn't be too far ahead of this time.
-Maybe if we help her find the missing Amazons, it will give you an opportunity to get to know each other."
+Elissa shouldn't be too far ahead this time.
+Maybe, if we help her find the missing Amazons, it will give you an opportunity to get to know each other."

 "Do you mean it?"
-Bright green eyes shining with hope looked into sparkling blue ones.
+Bright green eyes, shining with hope, looked into sparkling blue ones.

 "Of course I do, Elissa doesn't know Jappa like I do.
-The people don't accept strangers, especially women at face value.
+The people don't accept strangers, especially women, at face value.
 She won't have an easy time getting anyone to talk to her."

 Gabrielle turned back to look at the beautiful island.
 She hid a smile at the idea of her self-sufficient daughter having trouble getting around Jappa.
 She knew Elissa was on a serious quest to retrieve the Amazons taken from the campsite, but hoped the journey might lead to an opportunity for them to grow closer.

 When they stepped ashore a monk walked up to Xena and bowed.
 He held a beautiful sword in his hand, which he offered to her.